 Remember, people will find a way to contact you if they truly want to work with you.
-So no need to promote yourself, let your artworks speak for you.

-- What you won’t draw
+- What you draw and won’t draw

-- How many illustrations
+- How many illustrations are required

-- How many revisions you do
+- How many revisions you do per illustration

 - How much do you charge after revisions and per revision